djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 Server Backup Utility Installation Instructions
 -----------------------------------------------
-If all else fails, read the instructions...
+If all else fails, read the directions...

 1) Unzip the ServerBackupUtility.zip file into a temporary folder.
 2) Add the relevent entries to the ServerBackupFiles.txt file in the Release folder (see below).